 History of Biblical Theology

-Brevard Childs argues against James Barr in Biblical Theology of the Old and New Testaments that biblical theology did not spring up in a vacuum, but rather can be traced back to the early church fathers down through the Reformation to today.[1]
-We can identify Irenaeus, specifically in his treatise Against Heresies, as one of the first non-canonical examples of biblical theology.[2]
-Irenaeus, facing the heretic Marcion’s claims that the Old Testament text should be discarded and replaced by the New Testament, argued for a unity of the testaments by means of God’s unfolding plan in salvation history.
-As I will argue below, I believe this to be a sine qua non tenet of biblical theology—something of absolute necessity––namely, a historical organizing principle in approaching the biblical text.
+Brevard Childs (1923–2007) argues against James Barr (1924–2006) in Biblical Theology of the Old and New Testaments that biblical theology did not spring up in a vacuum, but rather can be traced back to the early church fathers down through the Reformation to today.[1]
+We can identify the second century church father Irenaeus, specifically in his treatise Against Heresies, as one the first non-canonical examples of biblical theology.[2]
+Irenaeus, facing the heretic Marcion’s claims that the Old Testament text should be discarded and replaced by the New Testament, argued for a unity of the testaments by the means of God’s unfolding plan in salvation history.
+As I will argue below, I believe this unity to be a sine qua non tenet of biblical theology—something of absolute necessity—namely, a historical organizing principle in approaching the biblical text.

 1. Brevard S. Childs, Biblical Theology of the Old and New Testaments: Theological Reflection on the Christian Bible (Minneapolis: Fortress Press, 1992), 5–10.